amromics/amrviz/README.md

 - For MacOS and Windows/WSL, one of the steps of the assembly process (`kmc`) crashes with the the conda installation.
-If your collection includes samples needed assemby (ie in fastq input data), please use docker installation
+If your collection includes samples needed assemby (ie in fastq input data), please set the estimated genome size to bypass running kmc

 ### Case study example
 To analyze another dataset including 89 Klebsiella pneumoniae samples,